jbob/gallry/README.md

     $ echo -n "mytopsecretpassword" | sha512sum

-The copy that value to the .config.json of the gallery:
+Then copy that value to the `.config.json` of the gallery:

     {
         "title": "Gallery Title",